Free Interview Tips

 completely focused on the interview and at no point will you be

-interrupted by a ringing phone!
+interrupted by a ringing phone or text message!

 Fiddling with your phone